ewowi/StarDocs/docs/StarLeds/ProjectionsAndMappings.md

 The second is: given a point in a 2D plane, give me the perpendicular line of that point So I am now thinking out loud - abusing our chat to write it down - never went this far in drafting a solution for this - but something like this might work 😉
 ... as projectAndMap loops over the pixels of the fixture, the algorithm should be inverse: given a physical point (P), draw a line which crosses the 2D plane perpendicularly, that point is the V where P should be added to (in mappingTable[V].indexes)

+Another projection can be a mercator projection (2D) as a globe (3D) around a 3d fixture...